Things to know and what to pack when camping with babies

 Baby Camping Essential #9: Portable Breast Pump

-If you’re a breastfeeding mum, a portable breast pump is a necessary piece of camping baby gear.
+If you’re a breastfeeding mum, a portable breast pump is necessary for camping baby gear.
 You could bring a manual pump with you, but this quickly becomes tedious if you’re camping for more than one evening.

 I can’t say enough good things about the Spectra Baby S1 rechargeable breast pump.
 It’s incredibly efficient, and the pieces are easily washable.
 I’d recommend bringing an extra set of rechargeable batteries just in case, but as long as you charge before you go, it should last for several days.